William Francis Ganong: Early life and education

 Ganong attended the University of New Brunswick where he received a Bachelor of Arts degree in 1884 and his master's degree in 1886.
 The next year, he went to Boston where in 1887, he received an A.B. from Harvard University.
-He obtained a doctorate in biology from the University of Munich in 1894 and published two papers in the German language.
+He obtained a doctorate in biology from the Ludwig-Maximilians-Universität München in 1894 and published two papers in the German language.
 It was probably at Harvard that he met Jean Murray Carman, sister of his friend and fellow Harvard student, New Brunswick poet Bliss Carman.
 They married in 1888.
 The marriage lasted thirty-two years until her death in 1920.
 They had no children.
 Ganong remarried on June 20, 1923, with Anna Hobbet, a geology teacher from Iowa.
 They had two children, William Francis Ganong Jr., a renowned physiologist, and Ann Ganong Seidler, professor of speech theory and children's author.